leosartaj/PyChat/README.md

 ## Installation

-PyGp can be installed using pip
+PyChat can be installed using pip

 ```
-pip install PyGp
+pip install PyChat

 ```

 ## Uninstalling

-PyGp can be uninstalled using pip
+PyChat can be uninstalled using pip

 ```
-pip uninstall PyGp
+pip uninstall PyChat

 ```

 ## Dependencies

-PyGp is based on Python 2.7.
+PyChat is based on Python 2.7.
 PyGP uses Twisted Framework.

 ## Documentation